-Achieving 100% verified DCF Palm oil is one of the key pillars of our Forest Policy.
-We are confident to reach the target, as we will keep engaging in 2024 on the following levels:
+Achieving verified DCF Palm oil is one of the key pillars of our Forest Policy.
+We are confident to reach the target, as we will keep engaging in 2025 on the following levels:

-- 1. Working with our local teams especially in Africa to ensure Danone facilities are certified and able to claim MB.; - 2.
+- 1. Working with our suppliers and teams especially in Africa to ensure Danone facilities are certified and able to claim MB. - 2.
 Prioritizing non-compliant suppliers in our supplier engagement roadmap to ensure accelerated compliance with Danone Forest Policy requirements especially in collecting traceability up to plantation; - 3.
-Deploying satellite verification to monitor the risk in sourcing areas.
+Deploying satellite monitoring technology to verify and monitor land conversion risk in sourcing areas.